Assouad type dimensions of parabolic Julia sets: Definitions and background

 We recall the key notions from fractal geometry and dimension theory which we will use throughout the paper.
 For a more in-depth treatment see the books \cite{BP, FK} for background on Hausdorff and box dimensions, and \cite{Fr2} for Assouad type dimensions.
 Julia sets will be subsets of the Riemann sphere $\hat{\mathbb{C}} = \mathbb{C} \cup \{\infty\}$.
 However, by a standard reduction we will assume that the Julia sets are bounded subsets of the complex plane $\mathbb{C}$, which we identify with $\mathbb{R}^2$.
 Therefore, it is convenient to recall dimension theory in Euclidean space only.

 Let $F \subseteq \mathbb{R}^d$.
-Perhaps the most commonly used notion of fractal dimension is the Hausdorff dimension.
-We write $\haus F$, $\ubox F$ and $\lbox F$ for the \emph{Hausdorff, upper} and \emph{lower box dimensions} of $F$, respectively, but refer the reader to \cite{BP, FK} for the precise definition since we do not use it directly.
-We write $\boxd F$ for the \emph{box dimension} of $F$ when it exists.
+We write $\haus F$, $\ubox F$ and $\lbox F$ for the \emph{Hausdorff, upper} and \emph{lower box dimensions} of $F$, respectively, but refer the reader to \cite{BP, FK} for the precise definitions since we do not use them directly.
+When the upper and lower box dimensions coincide we write $\boxd F$ for the common value, simply referring to the \emph{box dimension}.
 We write

 to denote the diameter of $F$.
-Given $r>0$, we write $N_r(F)$ for the smallest number of balls of radius $r$ required to cover $F$.
-We write $M_r(F)$ to denote the largest cardinality of a packing of $F$ by balls of radius $r$ centred in $F$.
+Given $r>0$, we write $N_r(F)$ for the smallest number of open balls of radius $r$ required to cover $F$.
+We write $M_r(F)$ to denote the largest cardinality of a packing of $F$ by closed balls of radius $r$ centred in $F$.
 In what follows, it is easy to see that replacing $N_r(F)$ by $M_r(F)$ yields an equivalent definition and so we sometimes switch between minimal coverings and maximal packings in our arguments.
 This is standard in dimension theory.

 The \textit{Assouad dimension} of $F \subseteq \mathbb{R}^d$ is defined by

 Similarly, the \textit{lower dimension} of $F$ is defined by